uPortal-Project/uPortal-web-components/docs/en/developer/AUTOMATION.md

-# Automation in uPortal WebComponents
+# Automation in uPortal Components

 ## Formatting